 Children Benefit – Not

 To sell this package of polyamory to be a product that benefits children, using the sales pitch that it is more love for the child – is not being truly self aware.
-I mention this because the sales pitch that many in polyamorous relationships who have children are inferring directly is that those children are better off than monogamous ones.
+I mention this because the sales pitch that many in polyamorous relationships who have children are inferring directly that their children are better off than monogamous ones.
 This is stated with the reference that they will receive more love, and that love by many (mother, father, mother’s lover/lovers and/or father’s lover/lovers) is oh so much better.
-This is just a rationalization for the adult to feel better about a choice they are making that is not consistent with the societal norm, so that they don’t feel like they are doing something potentially hurtful to their children.
+This is certainly not a proven point and rather this is just a rationalization for the adult to feel better about a choice they are making that is not consistent with the societal norm, so that they don’t feel like they are doing something potentially hurtful to their children.
 Rather the opposite is true.
 It is a higher increased likelihood that there is more of the chance that the child will experience abandonment feelings than not.
-Rather than feeling more loved, they will feel less of a priority and rather mommy and daddy’s needs are the priority, not mine.
-These children are not receiving more love and thus are better off with parents who live a polyamorous lifestyle than those living a monogamous lifestyle.
-They are receiving more loss and thus either go through life mourning and grieving, or they learn to shut themselves off to love knowing it will end once a breakup occurs- that is out of their control.
+Rather than feeling more loved, they will feel less of a priority and thus potentially feel that mommy and daddy’s needs are the priority, not mine.
+These children are not receiving more love living in a home environment of parents who live a life of polyamory.
+They are receiving more loss, and thus either go through life mourning and grieving, or they learn to shut themselves off to love knowing it will end once a breakup occurs- that is out of their control.

 Love pulled out from under the rug, any day any time is not a healthy way for a child to live.
 Thus, when their parent argues with one of their lovers, the child may fear the end is near, never knowing when this person they love and loves them will no longer exist in their life.
 Children living in this existance may have a hard time giving and receiving love, as the affects of this lifestyle.